gastonstat/packyourcode/packyourcode.knit.md

 ## Including Tests

 You should make an honest effort to include tests in your package.
 This requires adding a subdirectory `tests/`.
 Inside this directory you have to include an `.R` script file `testthat.R` and a subdirectory called `testthat/`.
+More specifically:

 - In the directory of the package, create a folder `"tests"`.
 - Inside the folder `tests/` create another folder `"testthat"`; this is where you include R scripts containing the unit tests.
-- All the script files inside `testthat/` should start with tha name __test__ e.g. `test-coin.R`, `test-flip.R`, `test-toss.R`, etc.
+- All the script files inside `testthat/` should start with tha name __test__ e.g. `test-coin.R`, `test-toss.R`, etc.
 - Inside the folder `testthat/`, create an R script `testthat.R`

 <div class="figure" style="text-align: center">
 <img src="images/test-files.png" alt="Structure of test files" width="35%" />
-<p class="caption">(\#fig:unnamed-chunk-92)Structure of test files</p>
+<p class="caption">(\#fig:unnamed-chunk-93)Structure of test files</p>
 </div>

+## Script `testthat.R`

 The script `testthat.R` is just an auxiliary.
-The important part is the files inside `testthat/`.

-## Script `testthat.R`

-The content of `testthat.R` is very minimalist, with three lines of code, something like this:
+The content of this file is very minimalist, with three lines of code, something like this:

 ```
 library(testthat)